 Ten Tips for a More Stable Relationship

 While dating someone with borderline personality disorder may seem nearly impossible at times, there are ways you can facilitate the relationship with that person without having to go on the rollercoaster ride with them as they oscillate between extremes in behavior and mood.

 1. Make a Plan and Stick to It

-Having a relationship with a loved one with BPD means that you will have to find a way to manage your behaviors so you can manage their behaviors.
+If you have a boyfriend or girlfriend with borderline personality disorder, dating them means that you will have to find a way to manage your behaviors so you can manage their behaviors.
 Coming up with strategies for dealing with your partner's extreme behaviors will help you keep your sanity.

 - Think about your partner's behaviors and the effects those behaviors have on you.

 - Make a list of all the behaviors your partner has that upset or frustrate you, including cases where your partner harms you.

 - Devise a plan that will help you manage the behaviors so you can avoid imploding situations once they start and protect yourself so you are physically and emotionally safe.